tombresee/SensorAnalysis/index.md

 file is a CSV with the following fields:

 * `node_id` - ID of node.
-* `project_id` - ID of project which manages node.
+* `project_id` - ID of project which manages node
 * `vsn` - Public name for node.
-The VSN is visible on the physical enclosure.
+The VSN is visible on the physical enclosure
-* `address` - Street address of node installation.
+* `address` - Street address of node installation
-* `lat` - Latitude of node installation.
+* `lat` - Latitude of node installation
-* `lon` - Longitude of node installation.
+* `lon` - Longitude of node installation
-* `description` - More detailed description of node's build and configuration.
+* `description` - More detailed description of node's build and configuration
-* `start_timestamp` - Starting timestamp of node installation.
+* `start_timestamp` - Starting timestamp of node installation
-* `end_timestamp` - Ending timestamp of node installation.
+* `end_timestamp` - Ending timestamp of node installation

 These fields will always be provided as a header, for example:
 ```